Top Ten Tips for Ironing Clothes

 What if your studio apartment isn't large enough for a designated ironing area?
 Then purchase equipment that is portable and easy to maneuver.
 A cordless iron and a table-top ironing board can be easily stored in the bedroom closet, allowing the newly pressed clothing to be hung directly in the closet.

-Ironing may not be the favorite chore of most people, but with the right tools and preparation, it can at least be tolerable!
+Ironing may not be the favorite chore of most people, but with the right tools and preparation it can be less of a drudge.

 Top 10 Ironing Tips

 As with any other task, having the right equipment will make ironing a lot less burdensome.